mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 ```

 ```
-cd $GOPATH/src/github.com/mendersoftware/artifacts/
+cd $GOPATH/src/github.com/mendersoftware/mender-artifact/
 ```

 ```
 go get ./...
 ```

-You con now run the artifacts utility in `$GOPATH/bin/artifacts`, and make sure it works
+You con now run the `mender-artifact` utility in `$GOPATH/bin/mender-artifact`, and make sure it works
 by running:

 ```
-$GOPATH/bin/artifacts -v
+$GOPATH/bin/mender-artifact -v
 ```

-> artifact version 0.1
+> mender-artifact version 0.1

-For convenience, we can also make sure the `artifact` tool is in PATH:
+For convenience, we can also make sure the `mender-artifact` utility is in PATH:

 ```
 export PATH=$PATH:$GOPATH/bin